-Badman also wanted to enforce so-called ‘minimum standards’ amongst home educators, requiring parents to register annual plans, curricula and expected achievement outcomes.
-On the plus side – perhaps – he recommended that flexi-schooling should be more straightforward, and that the LEA should make it easier for home educated students to take exams such as GCSEs without cost.
+Badman also tried to enforce so-called ‘minimum standards’ amongst home educators.
+He wanted parents to register annual plans, curricula and expected achievement outcomes.
+On the plus side – perhaps – he recommended that flexi-schooling should be more straightforward.
+He also proposed that the LEA should make it easier for home educated students to take exams such as GCSEs without cost.

 To confuse matters further, Graham Badman appeared to have muddled Social Services concerns with educational ones.
-He suggested, bizarrely, that home education might be used as a cover-up for abuse.
+He suggested that abusive parents might use home education as a cover-up.
 Naturally this enraged the home education community.
 Sadly, there are children in the UK who suffer in this way, some of whom may be educated at home (although the majority are in school).
-But Social Services already have the right to intervene if this is suspected.
-Many recent media reports suggest that they don’t do a very good job of helping many of the children who are already known to them.
+But Social Services already have the right to intervene if they suspect abuse or neglect.
+Indeed, some media reports suggest that that Social Services don’t do a very good job of helping many of the children whom they already know about.

 Unfortunately some of the papers picked up on poorly used statistics in the Badman report.
-An appalling article headline stated that home educated children were “at a severe disadvantage”.
+An appalling article headline stated that home educated children were ‘at a severe disadvantage‘.
 Why?
-Because Badman claimed that 0.4% of them were known to Social Services (for child protection reasons, apparently), compared to 0.2% in the rest of the population.
+Because Badman claimed that Social Services knew about 0.4% of them (for child protection reasons, apparently).
+This was in contrast to 0.2% in the rest of the population.
 Since only about 20,000 home educators were known to the LEAs, this implied that 80 home educated children were possibly in danger.
 The other 19,920 who were known to the LEAs were in no danger at all – they were not in any way at a ‘severe disadvantage’.
 Nor were the other 30,000 (or more) who were unknown to the LEAs.

 There was a government consultation, which was the biggest threat ever to British home education.
 They were proposing that Graham Badman’s suggestions became law.

 If you are not a home educator, and wondered why these proposals are so terrible, here’s my personal view.
-Annual registration of all home educators would be a massive waste of tax-payer money, and achieve very little.
-If the government wished, they could already find the names of most home educators by comparing the Child Benefit records with the private and state school attendence records.
-Home educators are not ‘hidden’ – they’re out in the community, active in groups, and generally well-known in their neighbourhoods.
+Annual registration of all home educators would be a massive waste of tax-payer money, and would achieve very little.
+If the government wished, they could already find the names of most home educators by comparing the Child Benefit records with the private and state school attendance records.
+Home educators are not ‘hidden’.
+They are out in the community, active in groups, and generally well-known in their neighbourhoods.

-If it were JUST a question of registering – a one-off, at the age of four or five, or when a child is taken out of school, and if it guaranteed LEA help when requested (eg for exams, or for using school sports or music facilities) but no interference, then it wouldn’t be such a bad thing.
-Even then, it should be optional, as not all parents want help from the state.
+If it were JUST a question of registering, it would not necessarily be a bad thing.
+That assumes a one-off, at the age of four or five, or when parents withdraw a child from school.
+If it guaranteed LEA help when requested (eg for exams, or for using school sports or music facilities) but no interference, then it could be positive.
+Even then, I believe it should be optional, since not all parents want help from the state.

-As for monitoring, that suggests that it is the government who are primarily responsible for children’s education.
+As for monitoring, that suggests that government is responsible for children’s education.
 This is not the case.
 Parents are responsible, whether their children are educated at school or ‘otherwise’.
-The government has no way to determine what is a ‘suitable’ education for each child.
+Moreover, the government has no way to determine what is a ‘suitable’ education for each child.
 Schools don’t succeed with all children, after all.
 Some do well, others fail even to learn to read in a school environment.
 A newspaper article pointed out that thousands of teenagers are – basically – illiterate thugs.
-Until the government can solve the many problems within state schools, they have no right at all to interfere in the educationally superior home education community.
+Until the government can solve the many problems within state schools, they have no right to interfere in the home education community.

-But if this law is ever passed, what will be next?
 How about monitoring of children’s weight levels?
-Perhaps children will be considered ‘at risk’ if their parents buy crisps and fizzy drinks in the supermarket.
-Will all parents be required to provide five fruit and vegetable portions per day, or risk imprisonment?
-Will overweight children be considered ‘at risk’* and required to eat all their meals under controlled environments manned by government employees?
-Perhaps vegetarians and vegans be required to prove that their children are receiving sufficient protein…
+Perhaps the government will consider children ‘at risk’ if their parents buy crisps and fizzy drinks in the supermarket.
+Would it become law for all parents to provide five fruit and vegetable portions per day, or risk imprisonment?
+Will the government count overweight children ‘at risk’?
+Would the government require them to eat all their meals under controlled environments?
+Perhaps they would require vegetarians and vegans to prove that their children are receiving sufficient protein…

 Ridiculous?
 I don’t think so.